 Male hypogonadism is a condition affecting almost a third of the elderly male population.
 The most common treatment option is testosterone replacement therapy, but the practice can have significant side effects.
 A new development in stem cell research suggests an alternative treatment for hypogonadism may soon become available.

-With age, testosterone levels naturally decline, but male hypogonadism is a condition in which the body produces abnormally low levels of testosterone.
+With age, testosterone levels naturally decline, but male

 Such reduced levels can lead to mood disturbances, a decline in sex drive, and a decrease in muscle and bone strength.